JackScottAU/Amethyst/Docs/Notes.md

 | ARM_RPI5      | Arm 64-bit        | Raspberry Pi 5                                            |

 A = arm, I = intel, S = sparc, R = riscv, P = powerpc, M = 68k, W = WDC 6502?

+Want to support both x86 and x64, arm in various forms, plus risc-v once it gets cheap, plus powerpc and 68k for old school kool.

 These all have a corresponding #define, and when that define is set via makefile it compiles the kernel for that architecture.